 At a certain point, they realize that they want to do this full-time (and have the ability to live off their rental cash flow), so they decide to quit their day job to do real estate investing full-time.

-They continue to invest with their own money, until they have either maxed out their own money or maxed out the number of mortgages that they can apply for at the bank.
+They continue to invest their own money until they have either maxed out their own money or maxed out the number of mortgages that they can apply for at the bank.

 Now that they are experienced, successful active real estate investors, they will then seek out Joint Venture Partners who have money to bring to the table in order to keep growing their real estate empire.